 Architecture

-AgentLauncher — Accepts an optional registry parameter.
+SessionRegistry— Facade that manages session lifecycle: registration, heartbeat refresh, cross-node close requests, and expiry detectionAgentLauncher— Accepts an optionalregistryparameter.
 When provided, the maintenance loop refreshes TTLs and processes close requests from other nodes

 Configuration